feats/hello-garden/readme.md

 - Does Garden make sure that the right environments are used for the current context?
 - Have shared "packages" that needs building (think Babel).
 - Have separate tests, like in garden/examples/demo-project, also for the shared lib.
+- Put a reverse-proxy (like Træfik) in between the Google load balancer and services, such that HTTPS can be handled and URL-based routing can be achieved.
+Use Let's Encrypt for TLS certificates.

 ## Observations